Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_container_apps_arm_template/_index.md

   ![Screenshot showing additional Azure resources in the resource group](./20.png)

-- In this scenario, a **[Quickstart sample application](https://learn.microsoft.com/azure/container-apps/get-started)** was deployed to simulate **Front-end and 2 Back-end APIs on Azure Container Apps**.
-To open the deployed [Quickstart sample application](https://learn.microsoft.com/azure/container-apps/get-started) in your web browser, simply click the Container App resource and the Application URL.
+- In this scenario, a 'Hello World' **[app](https://learn.microsoft.com/azure/container-apps/get-started)** was deployed as a container app.
+To open the deployed 'Hello World' [app](https://learn.microsoft.com/azure/container-apps/get-started) in your web browser, simply click the Container App resource and the Application URL.

   ![Screenshot showing Hello World Container App in a resource group](./21.png)